UMich-CURLY/unified_cvo/README.md

 ---

 ### Dependencies
-We recommend using this [Dockerfile](https://github.com/UMich-CURLY/docker_images/tree/master/cvo_gpu) to get a cuda environment with the following dependencies installed.
+We recommend using this [Dockerfile](https://github.com/UMich-CURLY/docker_images/tree/master/cvo_gpu) to get a prebuilt environment with all the following dependencies.

 *  `cuda 10 or 11`  (already in docker)
 *  `gcc7` (already in docker)